Azure-Samples/azure-openai-chat-frontend/README.md

-## Azure OpenAI Chat Frontend
+# Azure OpenAI Chat Frontend

-This folder contains a Lit implementation, consisting of multiple LitElements that can be used to interact with the Azure OpenAI API.

-It is a classic chat user interface that can be used to send messages to the API and receive responses.
+A classic chat user interface that can be used to send messages to an OpenAI API and receive responses.

+This application is frontend application implemented with [Lit](https://lit.dev/), consisting of multiple LitElements that can be used to interact with the Azure OpenAI API.

 [![Open in GitHub Codespaces](https://img.shields.io/static/v1?style=for-the-badge&label=GitHub+Codespaces&message=Open&color=brightgreen&logo=github)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=782482632&machine=standardLinux32gb&devcontainer_path=.devcontainer%2Fdevcontainer.json&location=WestUs2)
 [![Open in Remote - Containers](https://img.shields.io/static/v1?style=for-the-badge&label=Remote%20-%20Containers&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/Azure-Samples/azure-openai-chat-frontend)

+## Features

 When opening in Codespaces or Remote Containers, you will have all the dependencies preinstalled.
 Once the container is ready, run